Have you ever wondered if Pomeranian Mixed With Husky, also commonly known as The Pomsky Dog Breed, is right for you and your growing family?

-Some people believe that hybrid dogs tend to be healthier than the original breeds because of their larger Gene pool, but the proof to beckon that is not found.
+Some people believe that hybrid dogs tend to be healthier than the original breeds because of their larger Gene pool, but the evidence to back on that is not found.

-What we Know is that if both the husky and Pomeranians are prone to contracting certain health problems, so will the hybrid contract he save health issues.
+We know that if both the husky and Pomeranians are prone to contracting certain health problems, so will the hybrid contract the same health issues.

 But both Huskies and Pomeranian are said to be healthy breeds.
-But still each dog will have Heath issues, below are the health concerns of the Pomeranian mixed with Husky:
+But still, each dog will have Health issues, below are the health concerns of the Pomeranian mixed with Husky: